 I discovered my passion for business and flowers early on.
 In my early 20s, my mom and I opened a small store at Hickory Hollow Mall — and I was hooked.

 I purchased Rose Hill Florist in 1987.
 We are a full-service florist and have been providing premium products and passionate service to all of Metropolitan Nashville and the surrounding areas ever since.

 We have a staff 25 full-time and part-time staff members and the artistic talent runs deep.
 Our award-winning designers are known throughout the industry for their creativity and style.
 Personally, I am proud of our reputation of amazing arrangements and unmatched customer service.

 One thing I’m proud of is our commitment to giving back to the community that has supported us for almost 30 years.
 We routinely combine “business with philanthropy.”
-Every July, Rebel Hill hosts “Give Blood, Get Roses” — a mobile blood drive where each blood donor receives a complimentary dozen roses.
+Every July, Rose Hill hosts “Give Blood, Get Roses” — a mobile blood drive where each blood donor receives a complimentary dozen roses.
 Each November, a portion of the proceeds from our annual Holiday Open House directly supports a variety of local charities, most notably Nashville CARES and Safe Haven Family Shelter.
 This year’s Holiday Open House will be on Saturday, November 12, and will support Prevent Child Abuse Tennessee.

 Can you share with our readers your favorite combination of flowers (or your favorite flower)?

 Personally, I gravitate toward flowers with high color saturation (bold and vivid jewel tones).
 Some of my very favorites include dahlias, godesia and ranunculus.
 But of course, I love them all.